The Two RV Gypsies: Full-Time RVers

 Bird-of-Paradise flower Bird-of-Paradise flower

-Below: Karen Duquette liked the shape of the tree shown below, that was in the yard next to the house shown above with the Bird-of-Paradise in its window.
+Below: Karen Duquette liked the shape of the tree shown below.
+It was in the yard next to the house shown above with the Bird-of-Paradise in its window.

 Karen Duquette liked the shape of the tree airplane